Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Introduction

 Once we have a model for each voter, as well as a summary of those models (Step {\it iii}), we need a voting rule\footnote{More formally known as \textit{Social Choice correspondence}.} to select the best alternatives.
-We consider two different conceptions of what it means that an alternative is the `best' one, adapting to this setting the ideas of domination among alternatives of Caragiannis et al. \cite{caragiannis2016noisy}.
-We present some properties that a good voting rule should verify in terms of these dominance notions.
-The results obtained can be considered more or less positive for each dominance notion, depending on how many voting rules satisfy some desirable properties.
-We consider the different domains that may arise depending on the definition of the models of the individuals.\\
+We consider two different conceptions of what it means that an alternative is the `best' one, adapting to this setting the ideas of dominance among alternatives of \cite{caragiannis2016noisy}.
+We present some efficiency properties that a good voting rule should satisfy in terms of these dominance notions.
+While in `classical' domains, only a few rules satisfy them, in the case of permutation processes we prove many efficient rules exist.
+Moreover, all of them select the same alternative.\\

-This work intends to contribute to the theory of aggregation of permutation processes \cite{prasad2015distributional,noothigattu2018voting,marden2019analyzing}.
-In particular, we focus on the very highly relevant property of {\em stability}, which ensures the consistency of decisions across different scenarios of variable information.
-This property matters for the characterization of {\em information aggregation operators}, since they are susceptible to information losses \cite{calvo2002aggregation,gomez2014consistency}. \\
+We also consider the property of stability, which ensures the consistency of decisions across different scenarios of variable information.
+Again, in the specific setting of permutation processes, many rules verify this property.\\